Beautiful Blue Flower Types to Grow at Home or for Your Next Floral Arrangement

 The blue crown passionflower’s vines latch onto nearby trees for support.
 This plant also produces a fruit that can be eaten, though it is favored in teas as it contains trace amounts of hydrogen cyanide.

-There are roughly 28,000 species within the family across 763 genera, making it one of the largest flowering plant families.
-The blue mystique orchids usually take their place high up in the trees with free-hanging roots.
+There are roughly 28,000 species of orchid across 763 genera, making it one of the largest flowering plant families.
+They usually take their place high up in the trees with free-hanging roots.

 46. Starflower (Borago officinalis)